flutter-tizen/tizen_interop/README.md

   return 0;
 });

-// Callbacks, both sync and async, as long as they are called on the same thread
+// Both sync and async callbacks are supported as long as they are called on
-// the Pointer.fromFunction() is used.
+// the same thread.
-static bool _storageDevice(int id, int type, int state,
-    Pointer<Char> path, Pointer<Void> userData) => true;
+tizen.storage_foreach_device_supported(
-tizen.storage_foreach_device_supported(Pointer.fromFunction(_storageDevice, false), nullptr);
+    Pointer.fromFunction(_storageDevice, false), nullptr);

-// Callbacks that are called on another thread will cause error
+// Callbacks that are called outside the current thread will cause the error:
 // "Cannot invoke native callback outside an isolate".
-// See tizen_interop_callbacks package for a solution.
+// See the tizen_interop_callbacks package for a solution.
 ```